mikejoh/gk/PCA/README.md

 ### Metric names

-* Metric names SHOULD specify the **general fature** of a system that is being measured e.g. `http_requests_total` - the total number of HTTP requests received.
+* Metric names SHOULD specify the **general feature** of a system that is being measured, e.g., `http_requests_total` - the total number of HTTP requests received.
 * Metric names MAY use any UTF-8 characters.
 * Metric names SHOULD match the regex: `[a-zA-Z_:][a-zA-Z0-9_:]*` which means they can contain letters, digits, underscores, and colons.